Tops Charters

 My Trips

-Redfish Inshore in Crystal River
+Redfish Fishing in Crystal River

 The Sciaenops Ocellatus belongs to the order Perciformes and family Sciaenidae.
 It typically measures between 30 and 61 inches in length, with a weight range from 10 to 45 lbs.
-Habitat: onshore, flats, backcountry, nearshore. - Redfish are also known as Red Drum and are prized game fish. - They can be identified by distinctive eyespots near the tail. - These fish have a red-colored back that fades to a white belly.
+Habitat: onshore, flats, backcountry, nearshore. - Redfish are also known as Red Drum and are prized gamefish along Atlantic coastlines. - These fish can be identified by distinctive eyespots near the tail and copper-red coloration.

 Fishing Charter by Captain Richard Delgado in December